EDUCAUSE Annual Conference Call for Proposals

 Two people talking in front of a poster

 Sometimes, a picture is truly worth a thousand words.
 The poster format gives higher education technology professionals the unique opportunity to share, examine, and discuss cutting-edge problems, issues, and solutions in a casual, personal environment.
-Using physical poster displays, presenters will visually showcase their topics, offering a captivating visual representation of their research, projects, and experiences.
-As participants explore the poster displays, presenters will be readily available to engage in one-on-one or small-group discussions, providing a personalized understanding of their work.
+Using physical poster displays, presenters will visually showcase their topics, offering a captivating visual representation of their research, projects, or experiences.
+As participants explore the poster displays, presenters will be available to engage in one-on-one or small-group discussions, providing a personalized understanding of their work.
 To see visuals of the poster area from past conferences, please visit the Poster Picture Gallery here.
-Session Length: 45-minutes.
 You may have a maximum of two presenters for this session type.

-Presenter discount available!
+Special Poster-Presenter Registration Discount!
 Each poster presenter will receive a 25% discount off their in-person Annual Conference registration.
 (Maximum of two presenters per poster session.)

-Networking Opportunities in Nashville!
+Networking Opportunities in Denver!

 Online Session Delivery Formats